One Program - Maximum Flexibility

-The new 36-credit, 100 percent online Health Care Management Concentration is available to all MBA students regardless of location or track selection.
+The new 36-credit, 100 percent online Health Care Management Concentration is available to all MBA students regardless of track selection.
 You will take the 8 core courses and then take the following 4 courses:

 - MBA 581 Health Care Financial Management

 - MBA 584 Health Care Strategic Management

 Before taking any of the HCM concentration courses, students must first complete all of the foundation course requirements.

 The 36-credit, 100 percent online Supply Chain Management Concentration is available to all MBA students regardless of track selection.
 You will take the 8 core courses and then select 4 courses from the following: